kartoza/rir-dashboard/documentation/docs/setup/configuration/user.md

 ## User Permissions

 Once you have created the user account, go back to **Site Administration** and select the **user** option.
-Select the user you created and then you can edit their personal information as well as select or deselect their ‘Permissions’.
+Select the user you created, and then you can edit their personal information as well as select or deselect their ‘Permissions’.
 Remember to **Save** your changes.

 You also can change the permission in user creations.